mlomb/chat-analytics/pipeline/README.md

 1. [BLOCKS](#BLOCKS): generate data blocks that will be consumed by the cards in the UI

 Steps 1 and 2 happen when the data is uploaded.
-Step 3 occur in the report page (already exported) when a card in the UI requires the final processing.
+Step 3 occur in the report page (already exported) when a card in the UI requires final processing.

 #### Why not generate data blocks during preprocessing?